Gonzaky/php-first-project/README.md

-# PHP Crash Course 2020
+#  First PHP project I made based on youtube video "PHP Crash Course 2020" - from traversy Media

-## Initial version - You can download the code and follow the video tutorial.

-If you are interested to see final files switch to [final-version](https://github.com/thecodeholic/php-crash-course-2020/tree/final-version) branch.

-The video covers all the basic things about PHP.
+The project covers all the basic things about PHP.

  - Comments
  - Variables